-On The Waterfront 2009
+On The Waterfront

-Over 45,000 people visited the Pier Head and Albert Dock for Art On The Waterfront during a three-day stint between Friday 14 – Sunday 16 August.
-More than 250 street performers adorned the city’s waterfront, with a chance for the visiting masses to create their own art throughout the event.
-The highlight of the festival came on the Saturday night, as the Port of Liverpool building was illuminated in a dazzling sound and laser show.
+More than 45,000 people descended to the Pier Head and Royal Albert Dock for ‘Art On The Waterfront’ during its three-day extravaganza in August.
+Over 250 street performers adorned the city’s waterfront, with a chance for the visiting masses to create their own art throughout.
+The highlight of the festival came on the Saturday evening, when the Port of Liverpool building was illuminated in a dazzling laser show, accompanied by a custom-made soundscape.

-Prior to its opening in 2011, the Museum of Liverpool was already contributing to the city’s cultural scene, as its window was transformed into gigantic 24-metre (70ft) wide cinema screen for Film on the Waterfront, which featured a number of classic films and audio visual performances.
-Terence Davies’s The Long Day Closes and the legendary 1954 Marlon Brando film, On The Waterfront, were among the classics beamed through the giant screen, as the Pier Head was transformed into an open-air cinema for three day, from Friday 25 – Sunday 27 September.
+Prior to its opening in 2011, the Museum of Liverpool was already contributing to the city’s cultural scene, when its window was transformed into gigantic 24-metre wide cinema screen for ‘Film on the Waterfront’.
+Terence Davies’s ‘The Long Day Closes’ and the legendary 1954 Marlon Brando film, ‘On The Waterfront’, were among the classics beamed on to the giant screen, as the Pier Head was transformed into an open-air cinema for three nights.

 Teaming up with Wild In Art culminated in the new art installation ‘Go Penguins’ being unveiled to the city in November 2009.